DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 The problem is that all the devices that connect to the LAN require unique identifiers.
 These identifiers are called IP addresses.
 But where does a device get an IP address?
 To solve the IP address problem, my router has a built-in DHCP server where DHCP stands for Dynamic Host Configuration Protocol.
 Almost all routers have a DHCP server and the purpose of this server is to assign a dynamic IP address to every wired, and wireless, device in the LAN.

 In most cases, each device in the LAN is dynamically, i.e. automatically, assigned an IP address from a pool of available, unassigned addresses.
-Most often, devices will use the same dynamic IP addresses when they connect to the LAN, but sometimes the DHCP server will issue new dynamic IP addresses.
+Most often, devices will use the same dynamic IP addresses when they connect to the LAN, but sometimes the DHCP server will issue a new IP address.
 This is a fine solution and is NOT a problem.
 In most cases.

 Servers, however, are special use cases.
 PVE, as well as the containers and virtual machines it manages, require *static* IP addresses.
-My Pi5 SBCs (Single Board Computers) will also need static IP addresses if they want to become nodes in my server cluster.
-The reason each node in a cluster needs an IP address *that doesn’t change* is because they need to know how to find each other.
+My NUC 10 will need static IP addresses if it, and the containers, want to be accessible in my local LAN.
+The reason I need IP addresses *that DO NOT CHANGE* is because I will setup a Kubernetes cluster and each node needs to know how to find each other.
+(Setting up a cluster is beyond the scope of this post.)

 Replacing dynamic IP addresses with static IP addresses requires:

-* Accessing my router and making changes to the DHCP settings for each server node (which is beyond the scope of this post), and
+* Accessing my router and making changes to the DHCP settings for each container and virtual machine (which is *also* beyond the scope of this post), and

-* Reflecting those changes to each container, virtual machine, and Pi5 that makes up my server cluster.
+* Reflecting those changes to each container and virtual machine running on PVE.

 ---